- Grade Level:

 - Interpreters in period dress stationed at different locations will give presentations focusing on an aspect of life at Fort Scott from one of these eras.

-- The program consists of an introduction to the site's history, and three stations; each station representing a different era of the site's history.
+- The program consists of an introduction to the site's history, and four stations; each station representing a significant era of the site's history.

 - Upon arrival, students are given a brief introduction to the history of the site.
-They are then split up into three groups of 50 students maximum per group.
-Each group rotates between the three stations.
+They are then split up into four groups of no more than 25 students or one class per group.
+Each group rotates between four stations.

-- Each station lasts thirty minutes, with the total program length being about one hour and forty minutes.
+- Each station lasts twenty minutes, with the total program length being about one hour and thirty minutes

 - At each station, the students will engage in activities relating to different aspects of life at Fort Scott during the mid-nineteenth century.